Individual time series in mts$data are grouped by unit and then

 midnight.
 This function interprets times using the mts$data$datetime

-attribute so be sure that is set properly.
+tzone attribute so be sure that is set properly.

-Day boundaries are calculated using the specified timezone
+Day boundaries are calculated using the specified timezone or, if

-, the most common (hopefully only!) time zone found in
+NULL, the most common (hopefully only!) time zone found in

-.
-Leaving timezone = NULL
+mts$meta$timezone.
+Leaving timezone = NULL, the default,

 results in "local time" date filtering which is the most common use case.